tusharmurali/cstimer-rp/README.md

 # cstimer-rp<br>![build passing](https://img.shields.io/badge/build-passing-brightgreen)

 Discord Integration for csTimer.
-Be sure to select the scramble that corresponds to the event that you are practicing.
-Make sure that you have "Display currently running game as status message" enabled in User Settings > Game Activity.
+Be sure to select the scramble type on csTimer that corresponds to the event that you are practicing.
+Also be sure that you have "Display currently running game as status message" enabled in User Settings > Game Activity on Discord.

+You must do both the Chrome Setup and the Python Setup.

 ###### Chrome Setup
 1. Install [this](https://chrome.google.com/webstore/detail/run-javascript/lmilalhkkdhfieeienjbiicclobibjao) Chrome extension